barricklab/breseq/src/doc/faq.rst

 Does |breseq| use paired-end or mate-paired information?
 ----------------------------------------------------------
+Short answer: No.

-No. Your reads are mapped in single-end mode even if you are using paired-end or mate-paired data.
+Your reads are mapped in single-end mode even if you are using paired-end or mate-paired data.
 For most microbial genomes, you don't gain much sensitivity (in terms of the number of reference positions at which there are enough uniquely-mapped reads to call mutations) by doing paired read mapping.
 Furthermore, the split-read analysis approach that  |breseq| uses to discover new sequence junctions is more precise